ricardocaetano/StackBlitz_Self_CheckIn/checkpoint7/cp7-end/README.md

 		<router-outlet></router-outlet>
 	 ```

-5. Define the base routes that will define the main paths of your app:
+5. Now let´s define some base routes that will be used by your app to identify each element:

 		5.1.
 Define the reservations-details component to be the default route of you app

 	5.2.
 Declare the accomodation component as a child of the reservationDetails

 	5.3.
 Declare food and other-services as children of the guest/:index2

 	5.4.
 In the final your app routes should look like this:

 		```
 			const routes: LfRoutes = [